roytang/blog/content/post/2006/12/the-rock-says/index.md

 title: The Rock Says
 type: post
 url: /2006/12/the-rock-says/
+reviews:
+- media: books
+  title: The Rock Says by Dwayne Johnson
 ---

 I was going through the bookstores at yesterday's sale day at SM North, hoping to find some bargains.
 I found a copy of [The Rock][1]'s book, _The Rock Says_ going for the bargain basement price of 50 pesos (roughly 1 US dollar).
 What a steal!